Have you ever wondered how night vision works?

 However, not everyone are converts, so it’s kind of wait and see with this one.

 WPT is now available in all version of night vision devices.
-The main difference is that the images are black and white, as opposed to the standard green and black.
+The main difference is that the images are black and white, as opposed to the standard night vision colors of green and black.

 The advantage to this technology is that the images are more natural and they can show better contrast in some cases.
 The military has mostly switched over, and we expect most consumer devices will soon follow suit.

-Most of these goggles are for kids but if what you need is just to be able to see an image, a person or an activity in the dark, these goggles can already efficiently function for you.
+For fun outdoor activities, you can get everything you need from a pair of generation 1 goggles.
+Most of these goggles are for kids but if what you need is just to be able to see an image, a person or an activity in the dark, these types of devices are likely good enough for your purposes.

 Do you have any questions about how this works?
 Anything you’d like us to add to the article.
 Leave a comment below and let us know!